Quafadas/millSite/site/docs/_docs/configuration.md

   def moduleDeps = Seq(foo)
 }
 ```
-In a terminal, `mill show site.siteGen` will generate a static site, including API for `foo`.
+In a terminal, `mill site.live` will generate a static site, including API for `foo`.

-Serve the site at the path of this directory in a static webserver, to view your shiny new doc site.
+On option is to serve the site at the path of this directory, for example using a static webserver.
 For example, using javas SimpleHttpServer (java 18+)
 ```$JAVA_HOME/bin/jwebserver -d [[output of mill show site.siteGen]]```

 Pro tip - use the -w flag, `mill -w site.live` to regenerate when you save a change to docs**...